 The BRIght Futures Prizes support investigators across BWH as they work to answer provocative questions or solve grand problems.
 This Fund, which is supported philanthropically, and the work it sponsors advances the mission of the BRI by catalyzing the kind of innovative translational research that is only possible at an academic medical center, where basic researchers and clinicians work side by side.
 Through a competitive review process, three finalists have been selected to compete for this $100,000 prize; the winner will be determined by public vote and announced at Discover Brigham on November 7th.

 Congratulations to our finalists!

-Michael Halle, PhD, Instructor in Radiology, Open Anatomy Atlases; Bharti Khurana, MD, Instructor in Radiology, Making the Invisible Visible; Morteza Mahmoudi, PhD, Instructor in Anesthesia, Engineered Nanofibrous Scaffold for Wound Healing Applications.
+Michael Halle, PhD, Instructor in Radiology, Open Anatomy Atlases; Bharti Khurana, MD, Assistant Professor in Radiology, Making the Invisible Visible; Morteza Mahmoudi, PhD, Instructor in Anesthesia, Engineered Nanofibrous Scaffold for Wound Healing Applications.

 BRI Pilot Funding Awards

 The new pilot funding awards are intended to support basic, clinical and translational projects/activities related to any scientific theme with the goal of obtaining preliminary data that will be used to apply for new funding from the National Institutes of Health, other federal and state grantors, foundations, industry and other granting agencies.
 Up to $50,000 may be requested but the applicant must be applying for a larger grant which will result in a 10-fold return on investment if funded.
 Through a competitive review process, four recipients were selected this month.